austincrim/go-cdk-example/README.md

-# Welcome to your CDK Go project!
+# Go CDK example

-This is a blank project for Go development with CDK.
+This is project shows how to use Go with the AWS CDK.

 **NOTICE**: Go support is still in Developer Preview.
 This implies that APIs may change while we address early feedback from the community.
 We would love to hear